Sally Kate May

 Sally Kate May, usually cited as Sally K. May, (born in Adelaide, 1979) is an Australian archaeologist and anthropologist.
-She is an Associate Professor of Archaeology and Museum Studies at the University of Adelaide, Australia.
+She is a Professor of Archaeology and Museum Studies at the University of Adelaide, Australia.
 She is a specialist in Indigenous Australian rock art and Australian ethnographic museum collections.

 Education

 May obtained an honours from Flinders University in 2001 under the supervision of Professor Claire Smith and Professor Mark Staniforth.
 Her thesis, on the 1948 American-Australian Scientific Expedition to Arnhem Land, was titled The Last Frontier?: acquiring the American-Australian Scientific Expedition Ethnographic Collection 1948.
 She obtained a PhD in 2006 from the Australian National University, supervised by Professor Howard Morphy, Professor Jon Altman and Dr Luke Taylor.
 Her thesis, titled Karrikadjurren – Creating Community with an Art Centre in Indigenous Australia used archaeological and ethnographic methods to explore the ongoing significance of art-making in Aboriginal communities in Arnhem Land.
 She carried out fieldwork collaboratively with artists from the Injalak Arts centre in Gunbalanya.